jiwansh/React/README.md

 npm start : launches development server npm run build : produces production version in build / folder

-2)React Element: A plane object that represents A DOM node .This object tells JSX what to render .
+2) React Element: A plane object that represents A DOM node .This object tells JSX what to render .

 3) Importing reactDom from "react-dom/client" not just "react-dom" in newer version (got an error)

 This is required to create Root.

 4) JSX (JavaScript XML)

  JSX improves the readibility of code :

- const ele = <h1>{title}<h2/>
+ `const ele = <h1>{title}<h2/>`

 JSX is not a HTML it's like the HTML it gives a feature to write HTML code in Javascript environment .